Keeping a Food Diary Can Help You Lose Weight

 • Log your food as soon as you eat it.
 It takes less effort to log fewer items than to log an entire day’s meals at the end of the day.
 And by the end of the day, it is difficult to remember exactly what and how much you’ve eaten.

-• As you develop the habit of logging what you eat, start using measuring cups, measuring spoons, or weighing scales.
-People in general tend to underestimate how much food they eat by 20-40%.
+• As you develop the habit of logging what you eat, you may want to start using measuring cups, spoons, or weighing scales.
+People, in general, tend to underestimate portion sizes by as much as 46%, according to some research.

 • Cook at home.
-You’ll have more control over what you eat, the ingredients you use, and how much you put on your plate (hello appropriate serving size!)
+You’ll have more control over what you eat, the specific foods you use, and how much you put on your plate (hello, appropriate serving size!).

-• Plan your meals daily and even weekly to set expectations for what you will be eating, and also to create a buffer for planned snacking.
+• Meal plan daily and even weekly to set expectations for what you will be eating and also to create a buffer for planned snacking.

 • Review your food journal so you can uncover your eating patterns.